andrevidela/Research-report/Thesis/index.md

 Should work because we only access `x` once, even if we bind its result to a captured variable that will be accessed twice.

 This last example it taken from Once Upon a Type which focuses on linearity inference and how to improve it in order to maximise occurrences of safe inlining.
-More recently, work on linearity inference ([https://arxiv.org/abs/1911.00268](https://arxiv.org/abs/1911.00268) has resumed thanks to Linear haskell ()
+More recently, work on linearity inference\cite{linear_inference} has resumed, motivated by its use in linear haskell \cite{linear_haskell}

 In the introduction we used _safe inlining_ as an intuition to understand linear variables.
 We saw that for a variable to be linear means that it can be inlined without any loss of performance.
 This inlining in turn can be used to perform further optimisations, a-la deforestation.